MaibornWolff/SecObserve/docs/integrations/github_actions_and_templates.md

 # GitHub actions and GitLab CI templates

 Integrating vulnerability scanners in a CI/CD pipeline can be cumbersome.
 Every tool is different to install and has different parameters.
-Our repository of GitHbu actions makes this process very straightforward, with a unified way to start the tools.
+Our repository of GitHub actions and GitLab CI templates makes this process very straightforward, with a unified way to start the tools.
 The tools in the template repository will be updated regularly, so that all the latest features and bugfixes are available.

 All actions and templates run the scanner, import the results into SecObserve and make the report available as an artifact.